Megan Thee Stallion + La La Share Shocking Footage Of Cops Shooting People Back Into Their Homes: "These MFs Are Disgusting!"

 Meg x La La

 On Sunday, both Meg and La La hit up Instagram with the unbelievable footage.
-The clip shows handfuls of law enforcement applying martial law and even shooting off gun shots to force people into their homes.
+The shocking clip shows handfuls of cops applying martial law and even shooting off gun shots in the neighborhood to force people into their homes.

 ““Lightem up” ???
 These mfs are disgusting!
 Please be safe out here 🙏🏽” -Megan Thee Stallion’s Instagram